ChrisEstanol/ce-blog/_posts/blog/2015-03-12-introduction-to-testing-with-rspec.md

 * **[RSpec](https://github.com/seattlerb/minitest)**
  is a "Behaviour Driven Development for Ruby.
 Making TDD Productive and Fun".
 Well I couldn't agree more with the RSpec catch phrase.
 This framework is trying to solve something important about testing: **It should be more about your code than the test itself**.

  Some developer would also argue that you shouldn't be introducing a new language to test and you should be making your test using pure Ruby.
 I find that RSpec syntax is not difficult to learn and make your tests more maintainable.
 Anybody that doesn't know your app can understand what it `should` `expect` from your code.
-But don't just take my word for it and check out what;s feel more natural to you.
+But don't just take my word for it and check out what feels more natural to you.

 ### Setting up RSpec